 - inground pool

 We still have lots of work left to do in our home.
 House projects and goals take time, but they are worth it when you can truly enjoy your home and everything it has to offer.
-We are here for it.
+And we are here for it.